Heavy-Tailed Class-Conditional Priors for Long-Tailed Generative Modeling: Hyperparameter Tuning

 \subsection{$\tau$ Optimization}

 In this section, we evaluate the effect of the $\tau$ parameter on the SVHN-LT, CIFAR100-LT and CelebA datasets for all imbalance ratios while setting $\beta$ and $\nu$ to their previously optimized values.
 As shown in Figure~\ref{tau study appendix}, the optimal $\tau$ for SVHN-LT aligns closely with our theoretical prediction.
 In contrast, CIFAR100-LT consistently benefits from a larger $\tau = 0.4$, yielding improved FID across all imbalance settings and outperforming C-VAE.
 On CelebA, $\tau$ has minimal impact and the most likely value is $\tau \approx 0.3$.
-This value is between the value observed in for the SVHN-LT and CIFAR100-LT, as is mostly liked to the complexity and the entropy of the dataset where the more complex the data is the higher the value of $\tau$ is required.
+The analytically derived $\tau$ provides a principled initialization grounded in divergence geometry, while dataset-specific deviations reflect encoder--decoder capacity limits rather than theoretical inconsistency, highlighting the interaction between prior heaviness and representation complexity.